LIN3S/SymfonyStandard/README.md

 ## Other possible configurations
-* For the **DoctrineMigrationsBundle**, visit the [bundle documentation][5]
+* For the **DoctrineMigrationsBundle**, visit the [bundle documentation][5] ** **TIP**: just run `php app/console doctrine:migrations:generate`, review the generated file and push it to your SCM before running the deploy.
 * For the **StofDoctrineExtensions**, visit the [bundle documentation][7]

 **Section under construction**